AgileBIM/FabCOD/docs/wiki/TASK-Object.md

 ## Properties
 The following items are accessed from the base object by a dot notation
 ### Property: Aborted
-Get Task Status Flag indicating if Task was aborted for the TASK Object.
+Get the Task Status Flag indicating if Task was aborted for the TASK Object.

 No additional remarks available
 ##### Returns
 BOOLEAN
 ### Property: Message
-Get/Set the Message Text for the progress dialog for the TASK Object
+Get/Set the Message Text for the progress dialog for the TASK Object.

 No additional remarks available
 ##### Returns